Skip to main content

 When faced with a perceived chronic threat ∞ such as the combined pressure of caloric restriction, intense exercise, and the psychological demand for perfection ∞ the body enters a state of triage.
 It prioritizes the production of stress hormones over other vital hormonal pathways.
 This biological prioritization is a direct contributor to weight gain, fatigue, and the very symptoms individuals are trying to resolve.

 This process is often referred to as “pregnenolone steal” or, more accurately, a functional shunting of resources.
-Pregnenolone is a foundational precursor hormone, a “mother hormone” from which many others, including cortisol and like DHEA, testosterone, and progesterone, are synthesized.
+Pregnenolone is a foundational precursor hormone, a “mother hormone” from which many others, including cortisol and sex hormones like DHEA, testosterone, and progesterone, are synthesized.
 Under normal conditions, pregnenolone is converted down various pathways as needed to maintain hormonal balance.

 When the HPA axis is in a state of sustained alarm, the demand for cortisol becomes relentless.
 The enzymatic machinery responsible for hormone synthesis is upregulated toward the cortisol production line.
 Resources that would have been allocated to producing DHEA, testosterone, and progesterone are diverted to meet the demand for cortisol.
 This creates a functional deficiency in sex hormones, even when the glands themselves are healthy.